- Get up close with Lady Liberty and discover the story behind America's enduring symbol of freedom

 It's estimated that nearly half of Americans can trace at least one family member who passed through Ellis Island.
-Many of the exhibits are geared towards children - including an audio guide designed for children ages 6-10 - so it’s a very family-friendly way to get in touch with the immigrant experience.
+Many of the exhibits are geared towards children – including an audio guide designed for children ages 6-10 – so the whole family can get an insight into the immigrant experience.
 Afterwards, you'll grab another boat back to Battery Park.

 You'll be grateful for the freedoms and opportunities that you enjoy – and you'll also be glad that you made the choice to come visit.

 - Swap your smartphone voucher for a paper ticket at the Castle Clinton box office #6 (will call) in Battery Park

 - Boats leave every 20 minutes from departure points Battery Park, Liberty Island, and Ellis Island.
 The last departure from Battery Park is at 15:30